09

 A Service has no hard-coded pod list — its selector matches pod labels, and the matching pod IPs become the Service's Endpoints.

-kubectl get endpoints <svc> # the actual pod IPs behind a service
+kubectl get endpoints nginx # the actual nginx pod IPs behind the service

 The 4 Service types